2023 Most Popular Allied Health Professions Associate Degree Schools in Virginia

 While working on their Associate Degree, allied health majors at PVCC accumulate an average of around $13,720 in student debt.

-Read full report on Allied Health Professions at Piedmont Virginia Community College
+Full Allied Health Professions at Piedmont Virginia Community College Report

-Sentara College of Health Sciences ranked #10 on this year’s Most Popular Allied Health Professions Associate Degree Schools in Virginia list.
-Sentara College of Health Sciences is a fairly small private not-for-profit school located in the large suburb of Chesapeake.
+Sentara College of Health Sciences came in at #10 in this year’s edition of the Most Popular Allied Health Professions Associate Degree Schools in Virginia ranking.
+Sentara College of Health Sciences is a small private not-for-profit school located in the large suburb of Chesapeake.

 Women make up 86% of the allied health majors at the school.